Enigma-IIITK/Turing-Feathered-Fiasco-UI/README.md

 ## Format of Submission

 - 1 (.pkl) Pickle File which has the gene of the Best Bird.
-- 1 (.py) Python File to load the data from the Pickle File and run the Bird.
+- 1 (.py) Python File to load the data from the Pickle File and run the Bird (The UI along with the bot).
 - 1 (.txt) Config File to set up the Neural Network.